 Aliexpress – Alibaba’s answer to Amazon/eBay

 AliExpress is the B2C (i.e. Business to Consumer) platform of Alibaba, which initially was a B2B (Business to Business) platform only which means they were connecting manufactures and large wholesalers with retailers worldwide.

 Here is a quick promotional video outlining the growth and history of AliExpress, which is relatively short compared to eBay and Amazon but, as I said already, are selling more stuff than their closest competitors combined (who are obviously giants in their own right)

 Pretty much the entire range of products sold on AliExpress is discounted substantially for one day only (being 11/11).

-If you want to understand the sheer magnitude of this event, this 2 minute video does a good job explaining that
+If you want to understand the sheer magnitude of this event, this video does a good job explaining that:

-To better understand what you can expect on this day, here is a report from the Financial Time’s Beijing correspondent covering the 2015 sale.
+To better understand what you can expect on this day, here is a short news report covering last year’s sale.

 What does AliExpress sell?

 As a matter of fact, you can buy stuff there that you will never ever find anywhere else (either online or in a physical retailer).